While fans await the arrival of the GoT spin-off with bated, fiery breath, here’s everything you need to know before watching House of the Dragon.

 Dive even deeper into the series with the Return to Westeros app, available to DIRECTV SATELLITE connected customers.

-From your DIRECTV STREAM home screen, navigate to “On Demand”.
+From your DIRECTV home screen, navigate to “On Demand”.
 Search for House of the Dragon or select Networks > HBO > House of the Dragon.

 Watch on Apps

 Download and access DIRECTV on your computer, mobile device or tablet.
 Search for House of the Dragon and start watching on demand

 Stay immersed in House of the Dragon with episode recaps each week.

 Official Teaser Trailer 1